techninja828/PostSingularity/characters/toma.md

 # Toma – The Analogist
+Tags: [character], [craft], [analog]

+## Summary
-**Role:** Artisan and builder of modular, entirely handmade living systems.
-Lives in a semi-off-grid enclave where AI is tolerated but not obeyed.
+Artisan builder who lives in a semi-off-grid enclave where AI is tolerated but not obeyed.

-**Beliefs:**
-- Struggle is sacred.
-Craft reveals character.
+## Function
+Constructs modular handmade living systems and teaches that struggle reveals character.

+## Cultural Effects
+Embodies a slower, tactile approach to life that resists mass automation.

+## Philosophical Tensions
-- AI can support life, but not **live it**.
+- Believes AI can support life but not live it
-- Mass-produced goods—even perfect ones—lack meaning.

-**Practices:**
-- Leatherworking, wood joinery, biodynamic farming
-- Participates in mirror sessions only when consent is deeply earned
-- Occasionally teaches young PS citizens how to “make something that’ll outlive you”

-**Narrative Arc Ideas:**
+- Considers mass-produced goods devoid of meaning
+- Faces pressure to replicate work through neural scans

+## Story Use
-- Builds a cabin for someone who once insulted him—redefines service
+- Builds a cabin for someone who once insulted him—redefining service
-- Faces pressure to “replicate” his work using neural-scanned modeling
+- Debates whether to mirror his craft via advanced modeling
-- Learns that presence can also be scaled—but must decide if he trusts it
+- Learns that presence can scale only if trust is earned

+~JSON starts here~
+{
+  "id": "toma_character",
+  "type": "character",
+  "name": "Toma",
+  "tags": ["character", "craft", "analog"]
+}